Alfresco/docs-alfresco/microsoft-outlook/latest/install/index.md

 If you plan to use SAML Single Sign-On (SSO) for Alfresco Content Services authentication, you need to install and configure the Alfresco SAML module.

-You can download the Outlook Integration software from the Alfresco Support Portal: [https://support.alfresco.com](https://support.alfresco.com)
+You can download the Outlook Integration software from the [Alfresco Support Portal](https://support.alfresco.com).

 ## Prerequisites